***This is a warning. This post is not for the faint of heart.***

 Clean your keyboard each morning or before you leave the office at night.

-YOUR COMMON AREA
+PLACES TO CLEAN IN YOUR COMMON AREA

 Heating air filter